daviddigital/chatgpt-filehelper/README.md

 This package employs several techniques to optimize the file:

 - It removes unnecessary whitespace, comments and new lines from the code, without using standard minification which GPTs struggle with.
-- It combines all import statements into a single text file, appending the filename, preserving their order.
+- It combines all (user generated - non npm packages) import files into a single text file, one per line, appending the filename, preserving their order.

 This results in a more compact file that can be used as input for chat models without exceeding token limits and giving full context of imported files.